leandroviajando/ir/README.md

 Key idea: re-ordering does not destroy the topic.

 Most search engines use BoW.
 A match is measured by the degree of overlap between the document and the query.
 However, since word order is not considered, similarity measures will be the same for some distinct sentences.
-Alternatives include character n-grams or word n-grams.
+Alternatives include character n-grams (a sequence of n contiguous items from a given sample of text or speech, i.e. order matters!) or word n-grams (i.e. items are words specifically).

 ### Text Preprocessing